vivisect6/DarkerMaps/CONTRIBUTING.md

 - [ ] Screenshots follow the naming convention
 - [ ] Screenshots have HUD disabled and weapons holstered

-## For Modular Maps

-Modular maps (like Goblin Caves, Crypts, etc.) use a tile-based system.
-When adding locations to modular maps, you'll need to specify which module/tile the location appears on.

-Module IDs use a grid system: columns are letters (A-E), rows are numbers (1-5).
-- `A1` is top-left
-- `E5` is bottom-right

-The Location Editor will handle this when modular map support is enabled.

 ## Code of Conduct

 - Be respectful and constructive
 - Submit accurate information only
-- Credit others' discoveries appropriately
 - No spam or self-promotion

 ## Questions?